isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-09-12-post-the-tiger-within.md

 #### **Notes**

-Opening lines of the poem “The Tyger” by the English poet William Blake.
+[^1]:Opening lines of the poem “The Tyger” by the English poet William Blake.
 So, J. F. , & Bunker, E. C. (1995).
 Traders and raiders on China’s northern frontier (p.
 116).
 Washington D. C.: Arthur M. Sackler Gallery.
 Call no.: RART 745.0931 SO
 Yang, X., & Yang, Y. (2000).
 Chinese folk art (pp.19–20).
 Beijing, China: New World Press.
 Call no.: RART 709.51 YAN Bradshaw Foundation.
 (2011).
 The rock art of Inner Mongolia & Ningxia.
 Retrieved from Bradshaw Foundation website.